Bavarian Cream Donuts are fried, fluffy donuts filled with the most luxurious Bavarian cream filling and rolled in sugar.

 - Flour - All-purpose flour gives the best structure for donuts.

-- Yeast - You can use active dry yeast or instant yeast for this recipe
+- Yeast - You can use active dry yeast or instant yeast.

-- Milk - You definitely want to use whole milk for the donuts and the filling
+- Milk - Use whole milk for the donuts and the filling to give them a tasty richness.

-- Eggs - We need whole eggs for the donuts and egg yolks for the pastry cream.
+- Eggs - We'll need whole eggs for the donuts and egg yolks for the pastry cream.
 Use large eggs.

-- Butter - I actually like to use salted butter for this recipe, but if you have unsalted butter just add a pinch of salt to the donut dough and the filling.
+- Butter - I use salted butter for this recipe, but you can use unsalted butter - add a pinch of salt to the donut dough and the filling.

 - Cornstarch - This helps to thicken up the donut filling.

 - Heavy Cream - Make sure you use heavy cream or heavy whipping cream.
-It must have at least 35% fat.
+It must contain at least 35% fat.

 See the recipe card for quantities and the full recipe.